pipegoyes/CleanTableTennisApp/Readme.txt

 - Finish a match
 	. validate all scores
 	. force finished (auth user)
+- Validations does not display detail message

 Tech debt
 - Single View to display score and double scores
-- Validations does not display detail message
+- Overview and quick-view are too much similar to be different components

 Questions